Zhaiyuqing2003/Notes/ECE 210/Homework 1.md

 <img src="./Homework 1.assets/image-20230827144909702.png" alt="image-20230827144909702" style="zoom:33%;" />

+>TL;DR. They voltage source will likely get burnt in real life.

 Each non-ideal voltage source could be represent roughly by an ideal voltage source and a internal resistance (the $R_1$ and $R_2$, it's usually small) in series.
 Applying KCL on node $a$, we see that
 $$
 I_1 + I_2 = I_R